 PLEASE NOTE: This page is for start-up organizations that seek to incorporate and/or obtain 501(c)(3) tax-exempt status.

-If the Partnership determines that we can help your group with incorporation and/or applying for tax exemption, there will be a non-refundable $500.00 fee for that service, in addition to all required state and federal filing fees.
+If the Partnership determines that we can help your group with incorporation and/or applying for tax exemption, there will be a non-refundable $595 internal processing fee for that service, in addition to all required state and federal filing fees.

 If you are a new nonprofit or a group seeking to incorporate, please review our Resources for Starting a New Nonprofit.